-In addition to our wholly-owned clinical and pre-clinical programs, we have leveraged our platform to enter into discovery collaborations, including a cancer immunotherapy collaboration with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc., which we refer to collectively as Roche .
-We also previously entered into a discovery collaboration with Alexion Pharma Holding, or Alexion, targeting the kinase ALK2 for the treatment of fibrodysplasia ossificans progressiva, a rare genetic disease caused by mutations in the ALK2 gene, ACVR1.
-On July 26, 2017, we received written notice from Alexion of its election to terminate the collaboration for convenience following a strategic review by Alexion of its research and development portfolio.
-The termination will become effective on October 24, 2017, and we plan to evaluate opportunities to advance the research program that was the subject of the Alexion collaboration.
+We also previously entered into a discovery collaboration with Alexion Pharma Holding, or Alexion, targeting the kinase ALK2 for the treatment of fibrodysplasia ossificans progressiva, or FOP, a rare genetic disease caused by mutations in the ALK2 gene, ACVR1.
+On July 26, 2017, we received written notice from Alexion of its election to terminate the collaboration for convenience following a strategic review by Alexion of its research and development portfolio, and the termination became effective on October 24, 2017.
+Effective upon the termination, our exclusivity obligations terminated, and we retained worldwide development and commercialization rights to this program.
+We currently plan to continue the development of our research program targeting the kinase ALK2 for the treatment of FOP and are conducting research and pre-clinical development activities directed toward identifying a development candidate.